I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 The Exemption for Low-Value Gains

-If your net capital gain is 140,000 dirhams or less, you are also fully exempt from TPI.
+If your net capital gain is 140,000 dirhams or less, you are also fully exempt from TPI on a property sale in Morocco.

 This threshold catches a lot of people who bought modestly and sold modestly.
 If you bought a small apartment in a secondary city for 600,000 MAD years ago and sold it for 720,000 MAD, after deductions and revaluation, your gain may well fall under that threshold.